chef-boneyard/chef-web-docs-2016/includes_style_guide/includes_style_guide.rst

       =====================================================
       .. include:: ../../includes_node/includes_node.rst

-      There are two types of nodes that |chef| can manage:
+      There are two types of nodes that |chef client| can manage:

    .. list-table::
       :widths: 60 420